 Where to find it: Some Nevada casinos

-Prime Time Roulette is offered by casinos in Nevada, so we take it in plays according to the American rules and features a wheel with both single and double zeros.
-One interesting aspect about this variation is that it offers an optional side wager on prime numbers, i.e. whole numbers that are divisible only by themselves and 1.
+Prime Time Roulette is offered by casinos in Nevada, so it follows the American rules and uses a wheel with both single and double zeros.
+One interesting aspect of this variation is that it offers an optional side wager on prime numbers, i.e., whole numbers that are divisible only by themselves and 1.

-There are 11 prime numbers on the roulette wheel, namely 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, and 31.
+There are 11 prime numbers on the roulette wheel – 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, and 31.
 The side bet loses when the ball settles on a non-prime number.
-When a prime number hits, the dealer would place a marker that reads “1” on top of the Prime Time bets, which indicates the number has been spun once.
+When a prime number hits, the dealer places a marker that reads “1” on top of the Prime Time bets, indicating the number has been spun once.

-This is incremented again if a prime number occurs in succession during the next spin.
-The process continues for up to 5 or 7 consecutive spins (depending on the casino’s policies) that result in prime numbers.
-Only then would the dealer settle the payouts of the winning Prime Time side bets.
+The count increments again if a prime number occurs on the next spin.
+The process continues for up to five or seven consecutive spins (depending on the casino’s policy) that produce prime numbers.
+Only then does the dealer settle the winning Prime Time side bets.

-When a non-prime number occurs in between prime spins, it breaks the cycle and the Prime Time marker is removed.
-The bets are paid out according to the number of successive prime spins before the occurrence of the non-prime number.
-Keep in mind that you can post this bet only at the beginning of a new Prime Time session, either after a non-prime number has hit or after prime numbers have been spun successively to the allowed maximum of 5 or 7 times.
+When a non-prime number appears between prime spins, it breaks the cycle and the Prime Time marker is removed.
+Bets are paid according to the number of successive prime spins achieved before the non-prime number.
+Keep in mind that you can place this wager only at the beginning of a new Prime Time session – either after a non-prime number has hit or after prime numbers have been spun consecutively to the maximum of five or seven times.

-Below are the three types of available payouts for prime numbers that show on consecutive spins as listed by the Nevada Gaming Control Board:
+Below are the three payout schedules for prime numbers that appear on consecutive spins, as listed by the Nevada Gaming Control Board:

 Back 2 Back Roulette